Australian GP: 'I feel more relaxed with every year,' says Max Verstappen

 "(The car) will look a little bit different -- a little bit," Verstappen told F1.com.

 "But not just in a single aspect -- everywhere.
 That's what you do if you want to drive the whole car concept forward.
-But it is still the best looking car on the grid!"
+But it is still the best-looking car on the grid!"

-Verstappen became the youngest driver to win an F1 race when he took the checkered flag in Spain last season marking him out as a future F1 world champion, while his phenomenal drive to secure third place at the Brazilian GP is regarded as one of the sport's great performances.
+Verstappen became the youngest driver to win an F1 race when he took the checkered flag in Spain last season, marking him out as a future world champion, while his phenomenal drive to secure third place at the Brazilian GP is regarded as one of the sport's great performances.

-So is he feeling the pressure?
+So is he feeling the pressure as he and teammate Daniel Ricciardo seek to end Mercedes' dominance?

 "I feel more and more relaxed with every year and every race ..." the teenager replied.